 Founder & Executive Director

-Lynn was a Special Consultant in Education to the Metropolitan Museum of Art and the Founding Director of the Cloisters Summer Workshop Program.
-An artist whose work is included in worldwide collections, she has also written extensively about children’s issues for publications such as The New York Times, Reader’s Digest, and New York magazine.
+Lynn was a Special Consultant in Education to the Metropolitan Museum of Art, and was the founding director of The Cloisters Summer Workshop Program.
+In this role, she annually introduced 150 inner city children to a variety of art programs, and helped make children who had never set foot before in a museum feel comfortable and entitled to be part of a cultural institution.
+As an artist whose work is included in worldwide collections, she is also a best-selling author, and has written extensively about children’s issues for publications such as The New York Times, Reader’s Digest, and New York magazine.

 brittany Sommer katzin

 Brittany is an Education and Youth/Family Development Consultant.
 As Senior Curriculum Specialist in the Content & Curriculum and Community & Family Engagement departments at Sesame Workshop, Brittany developed the content and age-appropriate UI for websites, interactive games, and other digital assets for Sesame Street, as well as created educational content for multimedia outreach initiatives, including projects addressing childhood resilience, the needs of military families, children of incarcerated parents, and healthy habits.